eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 time-consuming for Users, Relying Parties (such as companies and employers), and Attestation Providers (such as education and training providers or academic institutions).
-A Wallet Unit may be a repository for educational credentials and a means for exchanging them by the User to relevant Relying Parties.
+A Wallet Unit may be a repository for educational credentials and a means for presenting them by the User to relevant Relying Parties.

 ##### 2.5.3.3 Digital finance